FMinister/coding_circle/removethekthlastelement/README.md

-# `/remove_the_last_element`
+# `/removethekthlastelement`

-Remove the i-th element from the end of a list.
-Context and reference:[the native web GmbH Youtube](https://www.youtube.com/watch?v=kPR3IWC0Wvc)
+Remove the k-th element from the end of a list.
+Context and reference: [the native web GmbH Youtube](https://www.youtube.com/watch?v=kPR3IWC0Wvc)

-Given are: A simple linked list and an integer i.
+Given are: A simple linked list and an integer k.

 Example:

 > [1, 2, 3, 4, 5]
 >
-> i = 2
+> k = 2
 >
 > => [1, 2, 3, 5]